Adarshpandey31/Cynapto/README.md

 Author:

-This project was created by Aditya.
+This project was created by Adarsh.